laidbackware/nsxt-ansible-firewall-tutorials/nsxt-tutorials-1-dfw-ip-sets.md

 # NSX-T Security with Ansible - Pt1.
 Basic Firewall Rules

 ## Disclaimer
-This article is my opinion and not that of my employed.
+This article is my opinion and not that of my employer.

 # Background
 NSX-T is VMware's next gen software defined network stack.
 Whilst there is a GUI, if your using it to drive the firewall you're doing it all wrong.
 This article will present how to use Ansible to drive the NSX-T firewall using GitOps workflows.